 Sheets, pillows, blankets, and hotel towels are provided.
 Please bring your own beach towel/sheet if you like to lie on the sand.
 Most commonly people sit in plastic chairs at the beach.
 It’s popular to use a “pareo” as a wrap around, towel, beach cover – they are made of light cotton and large enough to lie on comfortably.
 They are for sale all over (for about $10) or maybe you have one?

-4. What can we expect regarding the food?
+6. What can we expect regarding the food?

 You are in for a treat.
 Mexican food is delicious.
 Some put lime and chili on everything.
 We will leave it on the side for those who want to take the right amount for them.
 The food is fresh and tastes more delicious in Mexico.
-Our chef will use only the finest ingredients and introduce you (if you haven’t enjoyed them already) to local dishes including and not limited to….tacos, tostadas, tamales, pozole….
+Our chef will use only the finest vegetarian ingredients and introduce you (if you haven’t enjoyed them already) to vegetarian versions of local dishes including and not limited to….tacos, tostadas, tamales, ….
 We will also respond to the specific preferences of each person (one of the benefits of being a small group).
 We guarantee the food will be generous in quantity, fresh and delicious.

-5. Should I bring cash/ get pesos ahead of time?
+7. Should I bring cash/ get pesos ahead of time?

 If it makes you comfortable to have some Mexican currency from the get-go, by all means change a small amount; however, the best exchange rate available is at bank machines.
 There are a couple in town.
 Most venders prefer pesos.
 We can make a visit to the bank on the first evening so you are comfortable with how to find it (and how to switch the machine to English if your Spanish isn’t strong).

-6. What about tipping?
+8. What about tipping?

 This is a personal choice and depends on the quality of service.
-I would personally recommend 30 pesos (approx. $2CAN) per day for the hotel room cleaning- either daily or as a lump sum at the end of the week.
+I would personally recommend 30 pesos (approx. $1.50) per day for the hotel room cleaning- either daily or as a lump sum at the end of the week.

 At restaurants, similar to home, I leave 15-20% based on service.
 For inexpensive bills I often leave more than 20%.
 Tips are not expected but they are very appreciated.
 Especially in November (the end of the low season) workers have very little money and it makes a huge difference to them and their families.